-In the book you will discover why genealogy matters and what drives us to continue searching for our ancestors.
-It from the personal experiences of the author.
+In the book, you will discover why genealogy matters and what drives us to continue searching for our ancestors.
+It is from the personal experiences of the author.

 It’s a Kindle book, so you quickly buy it and start reading straight away.